vinitvyas09/beaglebone_memory_mapping/README.txt

 gpio.c 	      : This is the most important file that contains the function where mmap() is implemented.
-Makefile      : A sample Makefile patch-tree.sh : This shell script enables the Device Tree overlay (can be used if required) testStepper.c : A sample code where we test the mmap() by controlling a stepper motor connected at the PORTS specified in the code
+Makefile      : A sample Makefile patch-tree.sh : This shell script enables the Device Tree overlay (can be used if required) testStepper.c : A sample code where we test the mmap() by controlling a stepper motor connected at the PINS specified in the code